 If you are posting on behalf of Heidelberg University, or any official University unit, you must adhere to the following policies in addition to all of the policies and guidelines listed in Sections 1 and 2.

-Notify the University: Departments or University units that either have a social media page or are interested in starting one should contact the social media coordinator at 419-448-2318 or by email.
+Notify the University: Departments or University units that either have a social media page or are interested in starting one should contact the office of Marketing & Communication Services.
 We aim to ensure that all institutional social media sites coordinate with other Heidelberg University sites and their content.
 All institutional pages must have a full-time employee appointed to be responsible for the content of the page.

 Acknowledge who you are: If you are representing Heidelberg University on a social media site, acknowledge this.